herobank110/qt-material-ui/docs/get-started/core-concepts.md

 font_size
 ```

-### Properties Without Getter Methods
+### Properties With Member Variables

 Properties can be accessed with member variables instead of getter
 methods.

-This aids debugging by immediately showing variable values when
+This means actual values are shown instead of method objects when
-inspecting objects.
+debugging.

 ```python
 # Qt convention